 Master of Arts In Teaching (M.A.T.) in Elementary Education

 The Master of Arts in Teaching (M.A.T.)
 Program (Elementary Focus) is designed for students that already hold a bachelor’s degree, but have little or no background in education.
 Successful completion of the program will lead to NC Elementary Education certification (K-6) and prepare educators to teach as elementary classroom teachers.
-For more information, please contact Dr. Katie Schlichting (firstname.lastname@example.org).
+For more information, please contact Dr. Katie Schlichting (email@example.com).
 This program will be available beginning spring 2013.
-(View the Program Sheet)
+Learning Outcomes

 Master of Arts In Teaching (M.A.T.) in Middle Grades Education

 The M.A.T. in Middle Grades Education seeks to better prepare candidates for teaching young adolescents and addresses the North Carolina Professional Teaching standards, the Masters/Advanced Competencies which include standards in Instructional Expertise, Knowledge of Learners, Research Expertise, Connecting Subject Matter and Learners, and Professional Development and Leadership as well as the North Carolina Standards for Middle School Teachers.
 In addition, the program addresses the National Middle School Associations (NMSA) programmatic standards for initial teacher preparation.
-(View the Program Sheet)
+(View the Program Sheet - Learning Outcomes)

-Master of Arts In Teaching (M.A.T.) is designed for individuals who have degrees in English, history, mathematics, or science, but have not earned teacher licensure.
-The program includes coursework in pedagogy, academic discipline, and an internship.
-Designed for individuals who have degrees in English, history, mathematics, or science, but have not earned teacher licensure.
+The Master of Arts (M.A.T.)
+In Teaching Secondary Education is designed for individuals that already hold a bachelor’s degree in one of the content areas: English, history, mathematics, or science but have not earned teacher licensure.
+The full year program includes coursework in pedagogy, academic discipline, and an internship.
+Successful completion of the program will lead to NC Secondary Education certification (9-12) and prepare educators to teach as secondary classroom teachers.
 (View the Program Sheet PDF)